 Common Core Resources

-- The "Parent's Backpack Guide to Common Core Standards" is a two-sided handout with basic information.
+- EngageNY offers parent resources for each grade level. http://www.engageny.org/parent-guides-to-the-common-core-standards.
+The "Parent's Backpack Guide to Common Core Standards" is a two-sided handout with basic information.

-- NYCDOE has resources for parent to support learning at home for students K - 12th grade here: http://schools.nyc.gov/Academics/CommonCoreLibrary/ForFamilies/LearningAtHome/default.htm
+- The NYC Dept of Education has resources for parents to support learning at home for students K - 12th grade at http://schools.nyc.gov/Academics/CommonCoreLibrary/ForFamilies/LearningAtHome/default.htm.
+This information is also available for K-8 parents in 8 additional languages: http://schools.nyc.gov/Academics/CommonCoreLibrary/ForFamilies/LearningAtHome/SLH_k8.htm

 - The National PTA has a Parent Guide to Student Success in English and Spanish for all grades as well as additional resources to understand and support the Common Core: http://www.pta.org/parents/content.cfm?ItemNumber=2583